 3. You’re scoped for an automated vulnerability scan rather than a true penetration test

 We’ve talked about this in other posts, but it can help explain why some quotes are so much less than others.
 Real penetration testing takes manual assessment and exploitation above and beyond a baseline vulnerability identification exercise.
 This takes more time which in turn costs more money.
 Verify the testing methodology for an organization prior to engaging in an assessment to ensure it aligns with your testing expectations.
 Additionally, other activities may not be included, such as open source intelligence gathering during the discovery phase or lateral movement attempts during the post-exploitation phase.

 4. Some companies charge a premium

 May as well stick with the lawyer comparison here.
 A large, famous firm likely charges a premium when compared to other firms for the exact same service.
 Penetration testing companies can seem the same way basically a “brand” up-charge for big name companies or to play up the exclusivity of certain organizations.
 This kind of activity will generally be pretty easy to spot, with outliers on the high side when comparing quotes.

 5. There are “sales guys” involved

 What I mean by this is, whenever “sales guys” are involved there is some margin for price manipulation, for lack of a better term.
 Maybe you work for a large organization and the perception is, “these guys have lots of money, let’s toss a little contingency on the top”.
 Or on the flip side, maybe you’re getting a better deal because it’s a competitive bid.
 But there’s definitely an artistic side to the way some penetration testing companies come up with numbers for cost.
 For what it’s worth, we try and standardize cost where possible to avoid this.
-Our prices are based on the size of assessment you need and we avoid traditional sales tactics that can just breed distrust and resentment.
+Our prices are based on the size of the assessment you need and the time it will take to complete, so we avoid traditional sales tactics that can just breed distrust and resentment.